The scores are important, and we know how to get them.

 ACT and Computer-Based Testing

-From September 2018, the ACT (outside of the US) is taken on computer, except in circumstances where students have special accommodations and can take it on paper.
-The tests will be exactly the same in format and length, with the only difference being that students will read and answer the questions on screen, and the essay will be typed.
-There will be scratch paper available for working, and student can still bring in their own calculators.
+From September 2018, the ACT (outside of the US) has been taken on computer, except in circumstances where students have special accommodations and can take it on paper.
+The tests are exactly the same in format and length as the paper test (still taken in the US), with the only difference being that students read and answer the questions on screen.
+There is scratch paper available for working, and students can still bring in their own calculators.

-The ACT will be held in schools and in external test centres.
-The full list of test centres is available
+The ACT is held in external test centres.
+The list of test centres around London is available

 here